W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 :::

 ::: details Simplified
-‘Make’ means something made out of a specific sense of lack or need.
+“Make’ means something made out of a specific sense of lack or need.
 Making things is believing in separation.
 The ego makes thought systems.
 God’s creations have abstract creativity.